Welcome English Students!

 - PE – English language (including dictionaries and thesauri)

-- PN – Literature (general)
+- PN – Literature (general) (including books on theatre and film)

 - PR – British literature